MennovH/HomeAssistant/CloudflareDDNS/DOCS.md

 When installed, navigate to the configuration tab of the add-on.
 Fill in the empty input fields according the instructions below.
 1. `cloudflare_zone_id` (required) Enter the ZONE-ID for the zone of which the DNS records must be kept up-to-date.
 2. `cloudflare_api_token` (required) Enter the API token with which you may edit DNS records for the specified zone.
 3. `domains` (optional) Add the (sub)domains of which A records must exist.
 This feature will create the A records when they are missing in the portal (e.g. deleted by mistake).
 All current (sub)domains will be fetched with each run.
 Each (sub)domain must be added separately (see example configuration below).
 All A records will be created as "proxied" by default.
-When specific (sub)domains should not be proxied, add the string "_no_proxy" directly behind the regarding (sub)domains.
+This can be overruled by adding the suffix "_no_proxy" without quotation marks.
 4. `interval` (required) Enter an integer value between 1 and 1440 (default: 10).
 This is the interval in minutes in which the (sub)domains will be updated.
 5. When ready, start the add-on.
 The logging will show its results.
 Don't forget to enable "Start at startup" and "Watchdog", to ensure the add-on is running.